FRP - Rebar Manufacturers Council

 The FRP-RMC has made many presentations to the Federal Government, along with state and local DOTs on the benefits of FRP rebar.

-Exhibits at the International Bridge Conference in Pittsburgh in collaboration with the AMCA Transportation Structures Council.
+Exhibits at the International Bridge Conference in Washington DC in collaboration with the AMCA Transportation Structures Council.

 Current and Future Projects